What are you looking for?

 • As an aside, we did suggest to the Ministry of Justice that the term ‘chattels’ should be replaced by a more ‘user friendly’ definition, such as ‘possessions’.
 However, for the time being there are no plans to change the name.

-Executor – individual (or individuals/organisation) appointed in a will to ensure the testator’s wishes are followed after death.
+An individual (or individuals/organisation) appointed in a will to ensure the testator’s wishes are followed after death.
 Executors have a legal responsibility to carry out the wishes in the will and to collect in the assets and administer the estate in accordance with the law.
-Some important considerations to make when appointing an executor can be found here.
+In a previous article, we discussed some important considerations to make when appointing an executor.
 The feminine for executor is “executrix” although, again, many acknowledge that this is a little archaic.

 • Parental responsibility is the legal term for the rights and responsibilities which a parent or guardian has in relation to a child.